Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Jo runs a berry farm.
 During the busy season, she delivers fresh berries to restaurants and grocery stores in town twice a week.
 Since her season is fairly short, Jo feels it’s not worthwhile to invest in a vehicle just for her delivery season.
 Jo considers using her personal vehicle or renting one.
 Her beat-up farm truck doesn’t offer the berries enough protection and may not be the right move for her farm image.
 Jo decides to rent a truck to make her deliveries instead.

-Jo is concerned about what would happen if she gets in an accident, especially squeezing into tight delivery docks downtown.
+Jo is concerned about what would happen if she got in an accident, especially squeezing into tight delivery docks downtown.
 She worries that her personal vehicle insurance won’t cover her while driving a rental truck for her business (commercial) needs.
 A friend recommends a policy called Hired and Non-Owned Auto insurance (HNOA).
-This is a commercial policy, and it covers vehicles the business uses for work purposes but doesn’t own (they may be leased vehicles, or owned by employees).
+This is a commercial policy, and it covers vehicles the business uses for work purposes but doesn’t own (they may be leased vehicles or owned by employees).
 Jo calls up her insurance agent and asks for a quote.
 The insurance agent will sell her a stand-alone HNOA policy but tells her it only covers liability (damage to other people and property).
 Jo will also need to purchase insurance from the rental company to cover any damages to the rental truck.
 From Jo’s perspective, this option is still more cost-effective than purchasing a full commercial policy.

 After rear-ending someone while making deliveries in the rental truck, Jo sees that the rental truck and the car she hit are badly dented.
 But she finds relief knowing that the HNOA policy will cover damages to the other car, and her truck rental insurance will help her cover the costs of damage to the rental.